bndissanayaka/review-app/README.md

 <br>

-This is a review app developed using JavaScrip, HTML and CSS
+This app is developed using JavaScript, CSS nad HTML.
+It displays reviews of employees and you can see all of them one by one using arrow heads or, get a random review using the "Suprise Me" button.

 <br>